nicholasadamou/set-me-up/README.md

 #### [The smu script](smu)

 The `smu` script is wrapped with auto-generated [argbash.io](https://argbash.io/) code.
 It aims to make the use of `set-me-up` as pleasant as possible.
-It runs the given modules by sourcing the appropriate scripts and ensuring a few constraints: always run the base module and prioritize the Mac OS update to the beginning of the list.
+It runs the given modules by sourcing the appropriate scripts and ensuring a few constraints: a) always run the base module and b) prioritize the Mac OS updater script over all other modules.

 #### [update.sh](.dotfiles/tag-smu/modules/update.sh)